The best dog-friendly glamping in Florida Panhandle

 3 sites · Lodging · Steinhatchee, FL

-**NOVEMBER HAPPENINGS** Sips and Sunsets is back!
-Join us for a day of live music and support the local businesses in Steinhatchee.
-Fishing has heated up in the Gulf!
+**JANUARY HAPPENINGS ** Fishing has heated up in the Steinhatchee River and the Gulf!
+Redfish and trout are the main catches.
 Don't miss your chance to spend a weekend on the water!
 Most of our restaurants will cook your catch!
 Whether you are looking for an off shore trip with one of our local captains or you are a weekend warrior - Cabins On The Corner can accommodate your stay.
 We offer free boat parking at the campground.
 Do you prefer quiet evenings by a campfire?
 Would you rather do some hiking or kayaking at the numerous Springs?
 Do you want to visit The Steinhatchee Falls?
 If you answered yes to even one of these questions - then Cabins On The Corner in Steinhatchee is the perfect location for your stay.
 We offer three Amish built log cabins at our RV Campground.
 Each cabin has a front porch, one bedroom with queen size bed and a set of bunk beds in the living area.
 Two burner stove top, full size microwave and refrigerator.
 Full size bathroom with large walk-in shower.
 Fully furnished with towels and linens as well as dishes, cooking utensils and coffee pot.
 Smart TV with Dish Network.
 Wi-Fi is included.
 The Campground is fenced and gated and we are pet friendly.
 There is a laundry facility on site for the guests.
 There is a fire pit if you want to relax.
 In the summer we have a cowboy pool to cool off after a long day on the water.
 Steinhatchee is located in Taylor County Florida along the Gulf of America.
 Inshore and offshore fishing is year-round.
 Scallop season is June 15 to Labor Day.
 More than 20 springs are located within 45 minutes of Steinhatchee.
 Too numerous to count are the Florida Wildlife Management areas that are accessible by car and allow for bird watching and animal siting of deer and wild boar.
 Steinhatchee River is a kayaking, fishing and paddle boarding experience.
 The local restaurants/Marinas are within five minutes of the campground.
 Live music is available at the restaurants.

 Toilets